 The Group leases several assets consisting of buildings and motor vehicles.
-The average lease term for buildings is six years' and motor vehicles is five years'.
-The interest rate for buildings and motor vehicles ranges from 6% to 11.5%.
+The average lease term for buildings is six years and motor vehicles is five years.
+The interest rate for buildings and motor vehicles ranges from 6% to 11.25%.
+The buildings are subject to a 6% annual escalation clause.
 There is an option to extend and/or to terminate the contracts on buildings.
 The contracts have no residual values, guarantees or restrictions.
-The net cash outflow effect will be R138 490 000 should the option to extent be exercised.
+The net cash outflow effect will be R154 356 113 should the option to extent be exercised.
+There are no leases not yet commenced to which the Company is committed and there are no residual value guarantees in place either.